rh-ssa-demos/agentic-ai-enabled-ran/steps-to-run-on-openshift.md

 ## Kubeflow Pipelines for continuous flow of RAN Anomaly Detection and Traffic Prediction

-We used the `kubeflow-pipeline/ran-genai-kfp.py` which is based on kubeflow pipelines automates an end-to-end MLOps workflow for Radio Access Network (RAN) performance metrics.
+`kubeflow-pipeline/ran-genai-kfp.py` code is based on kubeflow pipelines automates an end-to-end MLOps workflow for Radio Access Network (RAN) performance metrics.
 It encompasses real-time data ingestion, persistent storage, machine learning model training for traffic prediction, and a robust anomaly detection system powered by Generative AI (GenAI) with Retrieval-Augmented Generation (RAG).

 The pipeline is designed to process streaming RAN data, identify key performance indicator (KPI) anomalies, provide intelligent explanations, and offer actionable recommendations.

-* Use this code to modify the Kafka server, Model API keys, S3 Storage information relevant to your environment.
+* Use this code `kubeflow-pipeline/ran-genai-kfp.py` to modify the Kafka server, Model API keys, S3 Storage information relevant to your environment.
 * Compile the python code to generate the pipeline yaml to upload in OpenShift AI pipelines.
 For example please refer the generated pipeline yaml `kubeflow-pipeline/ran_multi_prediction_pipeline_with_genai.yaml`
 * The generated yaml can be uploaded in OpenShift AI pipelines under the namespace you have created for this demo.